Skip to main content

 Inspiration: what you can do with push notifications

-Here are some examples of cool push notifications you can set up:
+Here are some ideas you can set up.
+For homes, you could:

-- Notify your household members when the alarm system is armed or disarmed.
-Send critical push notifications if the alarm is triggered
+• Notify when the alarm system is armed or disarmed.
+Send critical notifications if the alarm is triggered.

-- Get a notification when kids or your housekeeper unlocks the front door while you’re away (by combining push notifications with location-based automations)
+• Get a notification when kids or your housekeeper unlock the front door while you’re away (combine push notifications with location-based automations).

 Limitations